BUMETCS673/project-team-3/code/Readme.md

 ## Database

-Database is built using H2 database.
+Database is built using Postgres database.

 ## FrontEnd